Still Making History

 Professional Learning Grants awarded

-The professional learning program was launched to prepare K-12 teachers to teach STEM subjects.
+The Professional Learning program was launched to prepare K-12 teachers to teach STEM subjects.
 Its efforts focus on locally identified needs for building teacher leadership capacity and supporting ongoing learning opportunities.
+Check out our Professional Learning Innovation Incubator grant

 STEM Organization Grants created